chunliu/ready-lab-manual/manual.md

 - be better able to articulate the Azure DevOps CI/CD experience for Java applications.
 - be better able to understand the basics of Spring Boot framework and MySQL database.

-## Exercise 0 - Check the environment settings on the lab machine
+## Exercise 0 - Familiar with the lab environment

 In this exercise, we will check the environment settings on the lab machine to make sure it is ready for the lab.
 After completing the exercise, you will know the basic environment settings which are required for the Java development on Windows.